softwarefactory-project/sf-docs/docs/faqs.rst

 How can I run services on a distributed architecture ?
 ......................................................

-By default, sfconfig.py will deploy and configure all services on the install server (allinone).
+By default, sfconfig will deploy and configure all services on the install server (allinone).
 To use a distributed architecture, new instances need to be manually deployed using the Software Factory image, then root ssh access needs to be granted using the service_rsa.pub